Reforma did a national “encuesta” (survey) of Mexican eating habits in May, and here are some of their results.

 Mexicans Favorite Snacks

-43% of the population says they snack between meals, and of those, the largest proportion snack on fruit (45%), followed by junk food (16%).
+When it comes to snacks and Mexican eating habits, 43% of the population says they snack between meals, and of those, the largest proportion snack on fruit (45%), followed by junk food (16%).

 Mexican Soda

-Central Mexico has the lowest proportion of people that drink soda daily (12%) or one or more times per week (55%).
+Central Mexico has the lowest proportion of people who drink soda daily (12%) or one or more times per week (55%).
 The northern folk are most prone to drink soft drinks, where 35% report drinking soda daily, and 70% say they have a refresco one or more times per week.

 Where Did You Get That Water?